Page

 |

-is to homogenize all cultures, and to turn them into commodified markets, and
+role of globalization is to homogenize all cultures, and to turn them into commodified

-therefore, to make them easier for global corporations to control.
-Global corporations
+markets, and therefore, to make them easier for global corporations to control.

-are even now trying to commodify all remaining aspects of national cultures, not
+Global corporations are even now trying to commodify all remaining aspects of

 -- Jerry Mander